Grafton Regis: History

 The house and manor passed to the Grey Marquesses of Dorset who were descendants of queen consort Elizabeth Woodville by her first marriage to Sir John Grey.
 At the end of the 15th century, the house and manor passed to King Henry VIII, grandson of Elizabeth Woodville by Edward IV.

-Anne of Denmark and King James stayed at Grafton Regis in June 1603 and travelled on to Salden Manor at Mursley.
+Anne of Denmark and King James stayed at Grafton Regis in June 1603 and travelled on to Salden Manor at Mursley in Buckinghamshire.
 They were hosted at Grafton by George Clifford, 3rd Earl of Cumberland, Keeper of Grafton Regis since 1602, who organised a tournament involving the Alexander or Zinzan brothers.
 Lady Anne Clifford later wrote that her father lived in the "old house at Grafton" and entertained the king and queen with "great magnificence".
-The manor was granted to Prince Henry, and he rewarded musicians at Grafton with £1 on 19 August 1610.
+The Duke of Lennox was steward of the manor, and the manor was granted to Prince Henry.
+The old great hall was dismantled in 1606, but most of the buildings were repaired.
+King James visited four times.
+Prince Henry rewarded musicians at Grafton with £1 on 19 August, 1610.

 Geography

 The ancient parish of Grafton Regis occupied some 1,300 acres on the west bank of the river Tove.
 The village extends back some distance from the road, albeit at a very low density, towards a church at the eastern edge of the village.
 Grafton is on the southern ridge of the valley of the River Tove which flows east between the village and Stoke Bruerne to the north and then to the east of the village.
 Stoke Bruerne church and Stoke Park Pavilions are clearly visible in the distance.
 The Grand Union Canal passes close by to the east.

 Almost all the village on the east side of the A508 is a conservation area.